paqstd-team/fake-cli/README.md

   ]
 }
 ```
 This configuration file defines two endpoints: /users and /products.
 The /users endpoint returns a list of users with pagination (by default page = 1 and per_page = 10), while the /products endpoint returns a single product.
+Cache is not required, but if existed it is count of request for caching.

 To generate fake API responses using this configuration file, you can run the fake command: